Saccor/webb23-cms-boilerplate/README.md

    - Wraps the page content in a flex container to ensure footer is at the bottom

 2. **Header (Header.jsx)**
-   - Displays the logo, navigation links and search
+   - Displays the logo, navigation links with multi-level menus, and search functionality
    - Uses absolute positioning for precise placement
    - Features a thin black separator line (50% opacity) that spans the full width of the viewport
+   - Implements dropdown menus that appear on hover for parent menu items
+   - Includes an integrated search that expands inline with results dropdown
    - Implements a dual-approach to ensure cross-browser compatibility:
      - Uses Tailwind's border-b with black/50 opacity
      - Includes a fallback 0.5px height element for consistent rendering